 No traditional African society was the same in its approach to commerce and trade as the other, and those values stand until today.
 This peculiarity is one reason centrally planned economic reforms in many African countries often fail to yield expected results among different tribes.

 Again, a critical reason the economies of equally larger unions such as China and India have worked is because of the homogeneity of values among their people.
 Regardless of whatever economic model is adopted in a unified Africa, it would be difficult to make it work for every society.

 5. It is a Pathway to Tyranny

 Perhaps Malema and his comrades have yet to realize that the more powerful a central government is, the greater the possibility of tyranny.
 This is evident in the level at which post-independence African leaders have grossly abused power.
-One leader in control of a big entity with enormous resources, going by modern African history, is extremely dangerous.
+One leader in control of a big entity with enormous resources, judging by the political history of modern Africa, would be extremely dangerous.

 More so, rotating the office of the Head of State among each tribe without problems is almost impossible as we have seen in the old Sudan, Rwanda, the Central African Republic and Nigeria.

 There equally cannot be a parliament comprehensive enough to accommodate every tribe that makes up the continent.
 The end result would be an insufficient representation of interests, which often result in calls for secession.

 Nonetheless, the effects of Colonialism on Africa’s political history is proof that bringing people together without considering their traditional ways of life is wrong.
 What Africa needs to work is for countries to allow more autonomy for local governments i.e., states, counties, provinces, etcetera, and prioritize multinational cooperation on the regional level, i.e., through ECOWAS, SADC, EAC, etcetera.
 Not through another catastrophic political unification.